tanayab/Customer_Churn/README.md

 Deployment (Optional): Strategies for integrating the model into business operations.

 ## Results
-The XGBoost model achieved an ROC-AUC score of [Insert Score] and an F1 score of [Insert Score], indicating a high level of predictive accuracy.
+The Random forest model without hyperparameter tuning gives the best result.There is a good balance between precision and recall(0.53 , 0.52 respectively).
+It has accuracy 0.92, indicating a high level of predictive accuracy.
 The model's insights helped in formulating retention strategies, effectively reducing churn rates.